 The Matriarchs Banquet

-Step into the Irutahuna — where stories are shared, wisdom is passed, and the spirit is nourished.
+Take a seat at the irutahuna in the Fale-Ruma — where stories are shared, wisdom is passed, and the spirit is nourished.

 This is theatre that feeds the belly, the heart, and the spirit.
 Are you ready to set the table?